GluuFederation/docs-supportportal-prod/sources/user-guide/index.md

 2. During a response to a ticket you can update a ticket status.
 When you submit the response, the ticket's status will be updated as necessary.
 ![image](https://raw.githubusercontent.com/GluuFederation/support-portal-docs/master/sources/img/in-answer-update-status.png)

-> Note.
-If you simply wish to close your ticket, click the Close button in the left hand menu.
+3. If you simply wish to close your ticket, click the Close button in the left hand menu.
 ![left-hand-close](https://raw.githubusercontent.com/GluuFederation/support-portal-docs/master/sources/img/left-hand-close.png)

 ## Creating a follow-up to a solved request